Study Abroad FAQ

 - Financial Aid: Be sure you understand how your enrollment in study-abroad courses in the summer might affect your financial-aid package for the following academic year.
 Don't be caught unaware when you return to campus in the fall, only to discover that your summer study abroad was included in your financial-aid package for the next academic year, leaving you with less money for the fall and spring semesters than you had anticipated.
 (Please Note: If you determine now that you can't afford to participate in a study-abroad program for this reason or others—with the exception of medical and family emergencies, you'll likely loose your deposit.)

-- Know the Rules: Understand that you're studying abroad, not at MSU.
-(No, don't say, "Well, duh."
-Remember, this is the office that receives more than 1,500 complaints from students each year—including study abroad.)
-If you're a guest student at another institution with a non-MSU instructor, the academic policies and regulations that govern that institution will differ from MSU's.
-For example, you might not be protected by a document similar to MSU's Academic Freedom Report or Code of Teaching Responsibility.
+- Know the Rules: If you're a guest student at another institution with a non-MSU instructor, the academic policies and regulations that govern that institution will differ from MSU's.
+For example, you might not be protected by a document similar to MSU's Student Rights and Responsibilites or Code of Teaching Responsibility.
 Don't be surprised if you leave your first class session without a course syllabus, which is required at MSU.
 Try to find out—before you leave campus—as much as you can about the courses you're going to be taking at whatever university in whatever country: grading scheme, assignments, exams, deadlines, etc. Again, reduce the surprises by attending the orientation sessions for your program.
 Ask as many questions as you can think of to shrink the unknown.

 - More about grades: Some students report the grading standards and expectations of host university instructors are uncomfortably rigorous.
 That may or may not be true; therefore, simply commit now to working hard this summer.
 At the same time, don't expect MSU instructors teaching MSU courses abroad to relax their standards, just because the venue is far from the banks of the Red Cedar.
 You're studying abroad; you're not on holiday.